gia-bartlett/Business-Analysis/ch2.md

 - The ability to enable business agility in order to support the effective use of resources and the delivery of value by their organisations.
 - BAs have the potential to provide an agile response to identified problems and opportunities through their focus on understanding what is to be addressed and the evaluation of options.

+## The Development of Competencies:

+TRAINING:
+Very important for developing professional techniques and business knowledge and ,to a certain extent, personal skills can be taught.
+Self taught - online, publications, LinkedIn etc.
+Work experience - opportunity to use and improve techniques and deepen business knowledge.
+Learn and practice personal skills.
+Industry engagement - Professional bodies.
+Industry skills frameworks - SFIA (Skills Framework for the Information Age) Framework (The levels are numbered 1 to 7: 1 is Follow, 2 is Assist, 3 is Apply, 4 is Enable, 5 is Ensure, Advise, 6 is Initiate, Influence, 7 is Set Strategy)
+Industry Qualifications - BCS, IIBA (CBAP/CCBA)